 Puffy Pants: Known for his minimalist aesthetic, you may be surprised to hear that Cody is actually a huge fan of puffy pants, considered by some to be an “non-essential” item.
 Well, here’s where the minimalist nature comes in – Cody usually wears a baselayer and a shell layer on his bottom half, and if he needs to put on his puffy pants, whether it’s at camp or on the slope, he’ll just throw them on right overtop!
 This saves him time and with full-zip pants, he doesn’t have to worry about taking off his crampons or ski boots first and can manage his layers with ease.

-Anya’s advice: How to eat well at high-altitude
+Anya’s advice: How to eat well at high altitude

-- Pack a variety of snacks and include items you might not normally go for.
-If all you have is the same cheese sticks and candy bars and you already aren’t hungry for them, you’ll have a hard time getting them down and calorie intake is critical on a high-altitude expedition.
-Consider snacks of different textures as well as flavors as you never know what might sound good to you up there!
+Pack a variety of snacks and include items you might not normally go for.
+If all you have are the same granola bars for 12 days, you’ll have a hard time getting them down after a couple of days.

-- Drinking your calories.
+Drink your calories.
 Pack some protein powder or a veggie powder mix to get some quick nutrition when you don’t really feel like chewing anything.

 What About Freeze-Dried Foods?
-As she rolls her eyes, Anya admits that freeze-dried foods do have a place in mountaineering, particularly when you’re up at high camp – it’s usually a very big effort to have gotten supplies up that high and they have a great calorie-to-weight ratio.
+As she rolls her eyes, Anya admits that freeze-dried foods do have a place in mountaineering, particularly when you’re up at high camp.
+It’s a big effort to haul supplies up that high, and freeze-dried foods have a great calorie-to-weight ratio.
 Spruce up a bland and mushy meal with some hot sauce or chips for a little crunch.
-When you’re at basecamp and living on a giant refrigerator, she encourages you to go all out with fresh veggies, dairy, and meat products.
-Anya recommends stashing something particularly heavy and delicious at basecamp for your return from the summit – whether or not you summited on this trip, that special treat will be just the thing when you’ve made it back safely!

 Check out our other articles to learn more and get inspired!
 Get in touch with any remaining questions – we can’t wait to see you in the Wrangells this summer and are happy to help you get out here by answering any questions you have!